-If you have set a preferred host name for IPv4 and/or IPv6, that host name can be used as the zero configuration .local host name, that is, <prered\host\name>.local, where <prered\host\name> is the preferred host name you have specified for PXE.
+If you have set a preferred host name for IPv4 and/or IPv6, that host name can be used as the zero configuration .local host name, that is, <prered\host\name>.local, where preferred\host\name> is the preferred host name is the preferred host name you have specified for PXE.
 The IPv4 host name is the first priority.
 If an IPv4 host name is not available, then use the IPv6 host name.

-Note: For information on configuring IPv4 and/or IPv6 network settings, see Wired Network Settings (on page 108).
+Note: For information on configuring IPv4 and/or IPv6 network settings, see Wired Network Settings (on page 112).